 The state Board of Education asked the Partnership in June 2008 to serve as a part of the Commission for School Board Excellence Task Force to develop and present a template for successful school board governance for boards across the state.
 The organization worked closely with both the Georgia and Metro Atlanta Chambers of Commerce and AdvancedEd.
 The Commission’s work resulted in the 2010 passage of Senate Bill 84 which standardized school board ethics policies and training, clarified the roles of superintendents and school board members and created minimum qualifications for school board candidates.
 It also gave the state the ability to replace school board members who fail to serve the best interests of their students.
 Gov. Sonny Perdue signed the bill in to law.

 The Georgia Partnership publishes works that focus on topical issues as a way to inform education stakeholders for their own advocacy purposes.
 The annual Top Ten Issues to Watch targets the key educational policy issues facing Georgia specifically and the nation in general.
 The Georgia Department of Education in the fall of 2014 asked the Partnership to conduct an independent review of the state’s 4-year, $4 million Race to the Top program.
-Here is that report.
-The latest Partnership works are available here: Reports and Papers.
+The latest Partnership works are available here: Reports.